Artificial Intelligence Guidelines

 3. Appropriate protections and responsibilities

-The University will ensure that appropriate protections are in place to maintain data and privacy protections.
-Robust protection measures will be included in operational plans relating to data collection, retention and sharing, and the associated privacy considerations in line with legislation and regulatory requirements.
-Where necessary, consent will be sought for the use of AI in the use and analysis of data.
+The University will put in place robust safeguards to protect data and uphold privacy.
+Robust protection measures will be included in operational plans relating to data collection, retention and sharing, and the associated privacy considerations will align with legislation and regulatory requirements.
+Where necessary, ethical consent will be sought for the collection and analysis of data.

 Information Technology Systems will be regularly updated and enhanced to ensure the suitability, reliability and protection of infrastructure for AI.